clap-rs/clap/README.md

 At the 1.14.0 release, `clap` will be garunteed to compile with 1.12.0 and beyond, etc.

 Upon bumping the minimum version of Rust (assuming it's within the stable-2 range), it *must* be clearly annotated in the `CHANGELOG.md`

+#### Breaking Changes

+`clap` takes a similar policy to Rust and will bump the major veresion number upon breaking changes with only the following exceptions:

+ * The breaking change is to fix a security concern
+ * The breaking change is to be fixing a bug (i.e. relying on a bug as a feature)
+ * The breaking change is a feature isn't used in the wild, or all users of said feature have given approval *prior* to the change

 ## License